Note: This guide was originally written in 2015, but it is updated every year to reflect relevant new trends and changes in the industry.

 - Are product pages available with a maximum of 3 clicks?

 - Is your internal linking strategy designed to allow authority flow?

 Duplicate content management

 Duplicate content is a major factor in search visibility.
 So much so that it warranted a post of its own.
 Read the full article here.

 In this aim, we aren’t looking to optimise your website to rank better – at least not at this stage.
-Migration should be considered damage limitation, and it is likely you may want to come back post launch and further optimise your content to rank better for desired keywords, but for now the aim will be to ensure your high ranking pages remain in a similar form to what they currently do.
+Migration should be considered a damage limitation, and it is likely you may want to come back post-launch and further optimise your content to rank better for desired keywords, but for now the aim will be to ensure your high ranking pages remain in a similar form to what they currently do.
 Considerations for which may include;

 - The migration of comments (particularly if they add value to the original piece).

 - Page titles, and header tags (H1’s, H2’s, etc)

 - Internal links should be updated to their new location (see the following Broken Links section for more info).